Find out more & book online at 3btraining.com

 You can book our live Basic Scaffold Inspection course dates on our website, or you can speak to one of our team members over the phone.

 We are also able to arrange in-house Basic Scaffold Inspection training courses.
-The courses can be arranged at one of our training venues or on a site of your choice, providing it is suitable to deliver the practical elements.
+Courses can be arranged at one of our training venues or on a site of your choice, provided it is suitable to deliver the practical elements.

-The course is ideal if you have a large group of operatives who need to be trained all at once, especially if the training is delivered at your venue, as they won’t need to travel.
+The course is ideal if you have a large group of operatives who need to be trained all at once.
+If the training is delivered at your venue, as they won’t need to travel.

 Each in-house course is priced individually depending on location and delegate numbers.
 To get a quote, fill in the enquiry form on this page.